 So he restored them to his mother, who said to him:

 I have consecrated and vowed this silver to the Lord, that my son may receive it at my hand, and make a graven and a molten god, so now I deliver it to thee.

+And he restored them to his mother: and she took two hundred pieces of silver and gave them to the silversmith, to make of them a graven and a molten god, which was in the house of Michas.

-of silver and gave them to the silversmith, to make of them a graven and he filled the hand of one of his sons, and he became his priest.
+And he separated also therein a little temple for the god, and made an ephod, and theraphim, that is to say, a priestly garment, and idols: and he filled the hand of one of his sons, and he became his priest.

 In those days there was no king in Israel, but every one did that which seemed right to himself.

 He was asked by him whence he came.